A popular beginner's reptile, the leopard gecko comes in a variety of colors and is an easily handled, small lizard.

 - Size: Leopard geckos reach approximately 8-10 inches in length, including their tail

-Leopard geckos are commonly yellow, white and spotted with block dots (hatchlings start out more striped, and gradually change to the spotted appearance).
+Leopard geckos are commonly yellow, white and spotted with black dots.
+Hatchlings start out more striped, and gradually change to the spotted appearance.

-There are several color and pattern (e.g. jungle) variations called morphs which include almost every color in the rainbow.
-Certain colors are more highly desired and valuable while the common wild type or normal coloration is readily available and very affordable.
+There are several color and pattern variations (e.g. jungle) called morphs which include almost every color of the rainbow.
+Certain colors are more highly desired and valuable while the common wild-type or normal coloration is readily available and very affordable.

 Habits and Temperaments of Leopard Geckos

-Leopard geckos are nocturnal, ground dwelling geckos that are generally docile and easy to tame.
+Leopard geckos are nocturnal, ground-dwelling geckos that are generally docile and easy to tame.
 They do not have the sticky toe pads like other geckos so they do not climb walls but unlike other geckos, they do have eyelids.
-Leopard geckos are not prone to biting (but if they do it doesn't hurt) and they are usually slow moving compared to an anole or racerunner.
+Leopard geckos are not prone to biting and they are usually slow-moving compared to an anole or racerunner.

 Housing for Leopard Geckos

-A damp hide box can help with shedding (a plastic container with a hole in the lid, with moist soil or moss inside).
-Simple old fish tanks that don't hold water anymore work perfectly for leopard geckos.
+A damp hide box can help with shedding.
+Simple, old fish tanks that don't hold water anymore work perfectly for leopard geckos.

 Lighting, Temperatures, and Humidity for Leopard Geckos

-Leopard geckos do not need very humid environments but if they humidity is too low (below 20%) you may find that your gecko has trouble shedding.
+Leopard geckos do not need very humid environments, but if the humidity is too low (below 20%) you may find that your gecko has trouble shedding.

 Water for Leopard Geckos